Tom Shannon (artist): Sculpture

+Magnetic Levitation

+Shannon is credited with inventing and first publicly exhibiting a single-tether stabilization system for permanent magnetic levitation.
+His method was first shown in 1981 through his sculpture, Compass of Love at the Musee d’Art de la ville de Paris, France.

-Shannon's series of levitating sculptures utilize his method of incorporating permanent magnets within his pieces.
-For example, in works such as, New Romance, 1989, Shannon creates a wooden square frame accompanied by an elongated floating piece.
+His series of levitating sculptures utilize his method of incorporating permanent magnets within his pieces.
+For example, New Romance, 1989, Shannon creates a wooden square frame accompanied by an elongated floating piece.
 This method has additionally been implemented in his "Array" works where a series of suspended magnetic spheres fill an entire room of three-dimensional crystalline arrangements.
 Like a compass, each sphere orients to the Earth's magnetic field while additionally interacting with one another.

+Monumental Sculptures

 His recent work includes large outdoor sculptures such as, Drop, 2009, which behave as weightless objects.
 The sculpture's internal mechanisms consist of axles, ball-bearings, universal joints, ball & sockets, fulcrums and massive counterweights.
 The sculpture's interior grant the ability to interact with Shannon's work allowing the pieces to spin, tilt, rise/fall and glide horizontally while eventually returning to equilibrium.

-Shannon also designed awards for the TED Prize, the Buckminster Fuller Challenge prize sculpture and the Trophee Jules Verne installed at the Musee de la Marine in Paris.

 In November 2019, the Science Museum Oklahoma, Oklahoma City, OK opened a year-long exhibition of new and older work by Shannon entitled, "Tom Shannon: Universe in the Mind | Mind in the Universe".
 In 2021, the museum installed Shannon's sculpture, Finity, located at their entrance.
 Composed of five rotating stainless steel shapes, the sculpture stands at 25-ft while interacting with both the outdoor elements along with visitor participation.

+Designed Awards

+Shannon also designed awards for the TED Prize, the Buckminster Fuller Challenge prize and the Trophee Jules Verne installed at the Musee de la Marine in Paris.